Adrienne Terblanche

 ‘So, Sarah, how are you filling your time now your schooling has finished?’

 How to reply?
 I am suffocating.
 Without lessons, deprived of even my governess’s conversation, the tedium is killing me.
 I resent you for handing me to Mrs Kesby, and I resent her for my upbringing.
-My education at home means I have no friends.
 Days on my own filled with needlework and reading Mrs Kesby’s choice of books do not match my idea of amusement.
 Would you care to know what I long for?
 To meet like-minded people my age.
-I want to join the women’s suffrage movement and make a difference to this world.
 To talk and exchange ideas.
-And I want to laugh and have fun.
-But this truth would earn me a scolding for my ingratitude, and a lecture on the benefits of my upbringing.
+To laugh and have fun.
+To join the women’s suffrage movement and make a difference in the world.
+But this truth would earn me a scolding for my ingratitude, and a lecture on the benefits of my education.

 ‘I’m embroidering a tablecloth.’